 James is a partner at Brunswick, the strategic advisory firm.
 He helps to lead Brunswick's work with the Bill & Melinda Gates Foundation where he completed a 12-month secondment leading communications in Europe and the Middle East.
 He has also worked with Wellcome Trust, the Coalition for Epidemic Preparedness Innovations (CEPI), and the Global Financing Facility (GFF).
 James earned a Doctorate as a Commonwealth Scholar at the University of Oxford, where he also taught politics.
 He is a former President of the Oxford Union and World Universities Debating Champion.

-Guy is a chartered accountant, a trustee at the Social Business Trust and a trustee at Parents and Children Together, an adoption charity.
+Guy is a chartered accountant, a trustee at the Social Business Trust and a trustee at the Hygiene Bank.
 Previously he was a partner and head of financing at Permira, an international private equity firm.
-He has been a trustee of CSSF since 2016.
+He has been a trustee of Coram Shakespeare Schools Foundation since 2016.

 Carol is Chief Executive of Coram, a group of specialist children charities reaching 2.5 million children, families and professionals every year.
 Formerly a member of the Youth Justice Board for England and Wales, she served on the Adoption Leadership Board for seven years and is also a continuing member of the Children’s Interagency Group and the Association for Child and Adolescent Mental Health.
 Carol is Chair of the National Autistic Society, which operates seven specialist schools and multiple adult services and delivers national accreditation.
 Carol was awarded a CBE in 2013 for her contribution to services for children and families.
 Having started her career setting up print media enterprises in East Anglia as a freelance arts journalist and editor, she was previously Director of Marketing and Development at the University of Westminster, the first Director of Marketing and Public Affairs at the British Museum and Commercial Director for the Prince’s Trust.